Yangtze: Contribution to ocean pollution

 The Yangtze River produces more ocean plastic pollution than any other, according to The Ocean Cleanup, a Dutch environmental research foundation that focuses on ocean pollution.
-10 Rivers transport 90% of all the plastic that reaches the oceans, the Yangtze river being the biggest polluter by far.
+Ten rivers transport 90% of all the plastic that reaches the oceans, with the Yangtze River being the biggest polluter.

 Reconnecting lakes

 In 2002 a pilot program was initiated to reconnect lakes to the Yangtze with the objective to increase biodiversity and to alleviate flooding.
 The first lakes to be reconnected in 2004 were Zhangdu Lake, Honghu Lake, and Tian'e-Zhou in Hubei on the middle Yangtze.
-In 2005 Baidang Lake in Anhui was also reconnected.
+In 2005, Baidang Lake in Anhui was also reconnected.

 Reconnecting the lakes improved water quality and fish were able to migrate from the river into the lake, replenishing their numbers and genetic stock.
 The trial also showed that reconnecting the lake reduced flooding.
 The new approach also benefitted the farmers economically.
 Pond farmers switched to natural fish feed, which helped them breed better-quality fish that can be sold for more, increasing their income by 30%.
 Based on the successful pilot project, other provincial governments emulated the experience and also reestablished connections to lakes that had previously been cut off from the river.
 In 2005 a Yangtze Forum has been established bringing together 13 riparian provincial governments to manage the river from source to sea.
 In 2006 China's Ministry of Agriculture made it a national policy to reconnect the Yangtze River with its lakes.
 As of 2010, provincial governments in five provinces and Shanghai set up a network of 40 effective protected areas, covering 16500 km2.
 As a result, populations of 47 threatened species increased, including the critically endangered Yangtze alligator.
 In the Shanghai area, reestablished wetlands now protect drinking water sources for the city.
 It is envisaged to extend the network throughout the entire Yangtze to eventually cover 102 areas and 185000 km2.
 The mayor of Wuhan announced that six huge, stagnating urban lakes including the East Lake (Wuhan) would be reconnected at the cost of US$2.3 billion creating China's largest urban wetland landscape.

+Discharge

+The Yangtze River is the longest and most economically important river in Asia and the fifth largest in the world in terms of flow.
+It is also the largest river entirely within a single country.
+Its estuary had an estimated annual flow of 995.8 km3/year between 1955 and 2021.

+The last gauging station on the river is at Datong (30°50′57.9192″N 117°43′47.4096″E).
+At this location, the water flow is regularly monitored.
+The chart below is based on average flows between 1950 and 2020.